 Expose the Truth (Gracefully)

-You don’t need to trash them.
-You don’t need a revenge campaign.
+You don’t need to trash them…and you don’t need a revenge campaign.

 But you also don’t need to protect their lies anymore.